Your YouTube logo is a big deal, but that doesn’t mean it has to cost a fortune.

 Next point.
 While the image itself will be square, all channel logos are displayed in a circle, so be sure you don’t put anything important in the corners.
 Basically, put the logo in the middle, and you should be fine.

 As for the image format, JPG or PNG should both work fine, but for logos, I highly recommend PNG.
 If you’re not sure what that means, see our article on image formats.
-It has a donkey, and what I think is a pretty decent explanation of the difference.

 Next, you should know a couple of basic things about logo design.
 I’m not going to get into too much detail, because professional logo design is a huge subject.
 But knowing a few basic tips will help you create your own YouTube logo without too much hassle: